 Back to the nutritional label discussion.
 They are a very big deal.
 Most countries in the world have a ‘nutritional facts label’.
 In the United States, the label was mandated for most food products under the provisions of the 1990 Nutrition Labeling and Education Act (NLEA), per the recommendations of the U.S. Food and Drug Administration (according to Wikipedia).
 Now, it is ubiquitous.
 Children are taught to read the labels in school.
 Many of us make decisions on what we eat based on the information on the labels.
 Each of the past three administrations (Bush, Obama, and Trump) has in some way conducted policy based on these labels.

-Perhaps I am thinking grandiose, but I think there could be similar benefits with learning labels.
+Might be thinking grandiose, but I think there could be similar benefits with learning labels.
 I think there is so much happening in education and higher education, there needs to be some way to standardize a display of learning expectations; this does not mean to standardize the learning itself, but rather, how it is represented.
 How do we track learning across education, higher education, and career stages?
 How do we manage the distribution of various learning standards?
 How do we verify learning resources do what they are supposed to?
 Is it possible to put learners (including children) in control of deciding what learning experiences they want to do?

 Thinking in skills and their methods and applications – the foundation of the labels – is the answer to many of these questions.
 I think being able to plug in any set of learning standards makes the labels powerful – districts, states, and countries can use their own standards.
 (One of the objectives of Common Core was to unify the education system, but in the intervening years states have been modifying their own versions of the standards.)